rkclark/ardoq-multi-bar-chart/README.md

 It takes inspiration from the out-of-the-box Statistics visualisation but offers more customisation, including the ability to:
 - Select the fields that are displayed
-- Switch the visual grouping of data on the x-axis between fields and components
+- Switch the visual grouping of data between fields and components
 - Easily switch the scope of the data displayed between your current selection and the workspace as a whole

+The colors in the chart are based on Kelly's 22 Colors of Maximum Contrast, available [here](https://gist.github.com/ollieglass/f6ddd781eeae1d24e391265432297538).

 ## Usage and Examples